Kleobis and Biton: examples of happy lives

-The Greek historian Herodotus tells a story about two boys named Kleobis and Biton (KLEE-oh-biss and BYE-ton) who lived near Delphi about 600 BC.
+The Greek historian Herodotus tells a story about two young men named Kleobis and Biton (KLEE-oh-biss and BYE-ton) who lived near Delphi about 600 BC.
 In Herodotus, the Greek wise man Solon tells their story as an example of people who lived the happiest possible lives.
 Read their story and see whether this would be your idea of a happy life!

 Kleobis and Biton, as I said, lived near Delphi, which is an important Greek temple on top of a very steep hill.
 They were twin brothers.
 Their mother was a priestess at Delphi, and one morning she was going from their village up the hill to the temple for an important sacrifice.
 She was old and could not walk up the hill, so she was riding in an ox-cart.
 But the oxen suddenly fell down dead!
 How could Kleobis and Biton’s mother get to the temple?